 Houston Child Custody Lawyer

 Navigating a divorce is difficult enough.
 But when children are involved, the process can be exponentially harder.
-That’s why it’s crucial to work with a Houston child custody lawyer who can help you resolve both custody and visitation issues in as peaceful a way as possible.
+That’s why it’s crucial to work with a Houston child custody lawyer who can help you resolve both custody and visitation issues in as peaceful way as possible.

 At Slate & Associates, we understand the emotional toll custody battles can take on both parents and children.
 We will work hard to help you protect your rights while keeping your child’s best interests at the forefront.